 Signal Corps Technical Information Letter No 18 – May 1943.
 Outlines new training methods, procedures, and equipment.
 One interesting story is how local police captured an illegal pinball den and donated the machines to Ft.
 Monmouth to be used as needed.

 Signal Corps Technical Information Letter No 36 – Nov 1944.
 Outlines new training methods, procedures, and equipment.
-Discusses the fungi and moistureproofing techniques (which is some kind of lacquer spray), as well as the Silica Gel, used to pack equipment, and an anti-radio jamming exercise, among other interesting and nuanced signal corps minutia.
+Discusses the fungi and moistureproofing techniques (which is some kind of lacquer spray), as well as the Silica Gel, used to pack equipment, and an anti-radio jamming exercise, among other interesting and nuanced signal corps minutiae.

-27th Signal Company Switchboard Trailers – During the Phase 1 Nansei Shoto Operation on Okinawa, the 27th Signal Company of the 27th Infantry Division created a special trailer to house a BD-96 switchboard and it’s BD-97 panel, test sets, EE8 field phones and other incidentals required to operate a BD-97 switchboard in a combat operation.
+27th Signal Company Switchboard Trailers – During the Phase 1 Nansei Shoto Operation on Okinawa, the 27th Signal Company of the 27th Infantry Division created a special trailer to house a BD-96 switchboard, and its BD-97 panel, test sets, EE8 field phones, and other incidentals required to operate a BD-97 switchboard in a combat operation.
 The BD-96 is used to run up to 40 lines into it.

 The trailer was used to be as mobile as possible during the operation.
 Being mounted in a trailer makes it so.